- The complexities of football make it a challenging feat for artificial intelligence and autonomous technologies.

 The World Economic Forum's Centre for the Fourth Industrial Revolution brings together global stakeholders to accelerate the adoption of transparent and inclusive AI, so the technology can be deployed in a safe, ethical and responsible way.

-- The Forum is bringing together over 100 companies, governments, civil society organizations and academic institutions in the Global AI Action Alliance to accelerate the adoption of responsible AI in the global public interest.
+- The Forum is bringing together over 100 companies, governments, civil society organizations and academic institutions in the AI Governance Alliance to advance responsible AI development and adoption.

 - In partnership with the UK government, the Forum created a set of procurement recommendations designed to unlock public-sector adoption of responsible AI.